microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/README.md

 `Shady Distributor Ltd` forges fresh certifcates of origin that say the frozen shrimp was sourced from a legitimate supplier called `Legit Shrimp Ltd` based out of `Port of Spain, Trinidad and Tobago`.

+**Note:** `Legit Shrimp Ltd` is a legitimate supplier that would have issued proper certificates of origin for their actual shrimp products, but their identity was stolen and used fraudulently.

 A seafood distributor in `Charlotte Amalie, St. Thomas, U.S. Virgin Islands` places an order for 500kg of frozen shrimp from `Shady Distributor Ltd`, who happens to use `Cargo Line Ltd`, and after their repairs to their fleet, the carrier is able to deliver the goods.

+**Note:** This secondary transaction would have generated legitimate purchase orders and commercial invoices between `Anonymous Distributor` and `Shady Distributor Ltd`, and a legitimate bill of lading from the now-repaired `Cargo Line Ltd`.

 The importer's customs broker files all the paper work for the imported shrimp as hs code 0306.17, originating from `Trinidad and Tobago`.